zacanger/zacanger.github.io/blog/src/meditation-log.md

 Things continue to be interesting.
-Drawing an orange line in the air, seeing a deity in bubbles of light, supporting a glowing blue being with my cupped hands, my hands themselves flickering in and out of existence, and overwhelming feelings of bliss — the longer I sit, as long as I'm patient and don't restart the cycle, the stranger and more intense things get.
+Drawing an orange line in the air, seeing a deity in bubbles of light, supporting a glowing blue being with my cupped hands, my hands themselves flickering in and out of existence, drawing a dharmachakra on a door in blue sparkly fire, bright purple malleable clouds, overwhelming feelings of bliss — the longer I sit, as long as I'm patient and don't restart the cycle, the stranger and more intense things get.
+I'm moving more towards only light as an object, since good candles aren't cheap, and it also gets a usable after-image much faster.

 I have trouble sometimes not slipping into noting everything, which I didn't realize was a habit I'd built until I started these couple weeks of kasina-based practice with the intention of reaching at least the fourth samatha jhana (as defined in the Vimuttimagga and clarified in MCTB).
-When I do switch back to insight practice (starting a week from today — my plan is to stop kasina practice this coming Friday), I hope some of this translates into something valuable.
+When I do switch back to insight practice (in about a week), I hope some of this translates into something valuable.

 ## 2021-01-01